 As described above, Hobland Hall was severely damaged by fire in 1961 and was a one-story building after that date.
-It again suffered severe damage from another fire, possibly in the 1990's.
+It was abandoned by Birds Eye Foods in about the 1970s or 1980s and again suffered severe damage from another fire, possibly in the 1990's.

 An email Susan Miller received on April 26, 2001, from Louise Johnson advised that Hobland Hall was about to be auctioned and that she and her husband were "considering bidding.
 The site has planning permission to rebuild a Country Hall, and I was totally inspired when I saw your photo of how it looked in its glory days.
 I can assure you, from the picture I have of the current site, it is unrecognisable today.
 The estate is now reduced to about 40 acres - a far cry from the 630 acres mentioned in your history.
 From the details I have from the agents, the single story office accomodation (once used by Birds Eye) is now vacant and vandalised - it appears that there has been, once again, considerable fire damage."

 |A January 14, 2002, email to Susan Miller from Tim Burgis advised that he had just purchased Hobland Hall and was looking for information and photos.
 He attacheded the photo on the left showing the current state of this formerly beautiful building.
 The 1898 photo plus additional photos and information from My Ain Folk were emailed to him the same day, along with a copy of the letter from John Thurtell dated April 2, 1804.|